 The department of academic affairs coordinates a unified application on behalf of NMBU.
 NMBU applies on behalf of its partners in approved partner countries.

-An application webinar is arranged by DIKU 06.12.2019.
-Link to the webinar
+An application webinar is arranged by HK-Dir 10.01.2022.
+Information and registering for the webinar

 Aim of the program